MicrosoftDocs/sccm-docs-powershell-ref/sccm-ps/ConfigurationManager/Set-CMTSStepSetDynamicVariable.md

 ### -SetConditionIfStatement

-Indicate setting all the conditions of the IF Statement type.
+Indicate setting all the conditions of the If Statement type.

 ```yaml
 Type: SwitchParameter